pridevel/slate/source/index.html.md

 * Filters: Filters are used to Format, Sort and Filter Data.
 It is used with the binding expression or directives.

+* Scope: This are the objects that refer to the model